OSDG-IIITH/gsoc-resources/slides.md

 - Be active on communication channels and interact with your mentors and other contributors.
 - Different people have different skills- they can help you and vice versa
 - Discuss your ideas!
-- Be respectful, but don’t address people by Sir/Ma’am.
+- Be respectful, but don't address people by Sir/Ma'am.
 Title (`Prof./Dr./Ms./Mr. <Surname>`) is OK.

 ## BUT, don't be spammy